Zendelll/daggerheart-freshcutgrass-importer/README.md

 A Foundry VTT module for importing Daggerheart adversary and environment statblocks directly from freshcutgrass.app into the Foundryborne Daggerheart system.

-## Important notice

-Since this module uses requests to freshcutgrass.app, it may be necessary to install browser extension like [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) to bypass CORS rules.
-I've already contacted freshcutgrass.app developer and they will allow CORS soon, but for now extension is needed.

 ## Features

 - **Easy Import**: Copy and paste link to statblock from freshcutgrass.app ([example link](https://freshcutgrass.app/homebrew?id=uoHvyG83mBqs4YAxPpGB8n))